finbourne/lusid-sdk-python-preview/sdk/docs/DataTypesApi.md

     # Create an instance of the API class
     api_instance = lusid.DataTypesApi(api_client)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the data type summaries.
 Defaults to returning the latest version               of each summary if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing data type summaries.
 This  value is returned from the previous call.
-If a pagination token is provided, the filter, sortBy  and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, sortBy  and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Optional.
 Expression to filter the result set.
 For example, to filter on the Scope, use \"id.scope eq 'myscope'\", to filter on Schema, use \"schema eq 'string'\",               to filter on AcceptableValues use \"acceptableValues any (~ eq 'value')\"               Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) sort_by = ['sort_by_example'] # list[str] | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)

     try:
         # [EARLY ACCESS] ListDataTypeSummaries: List all data type summaries, without the reference data
-        api_response = api_instance.list_data_type_summaries(as_at=as_at, page=page, start=start, limit=limit, filter=filter, sort_by=sort_by)
+        api_response = api_instance.list_data_type_summaries(as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling DataTypesApi->list_data_type_summaries: %s\n" % e)